paradigmxyz/flux/CONTRIBUTING.md

 -   Concrete steps to reproduce the bug
 -   What you expect to happen instead

-See [this guide][mcve] on how to create a minimal, complete, and verifiable example.

 ### Submitting a feature request

 When adding a feature request in the issue tracker, you will be presented with a basic form to fill out.